 Location: Camera -> Page 8 – Auto Slow Shutter: Off

-How To Shoot Better Video – Shooting Techniques & Theory – The Cinematic Look
+How To Shoot Better Video – The Cinematic Look

-This part of the guide will go over some camera setting and gear to help you get a more cinematic look.
+This part of the guide will cover some camera settings and gear to help you get a more cinematic look.
 A few very simple tricks can go a long way.

 Frame Rates And Shutter Speeds

-Typically in a Hollywood movie you shoot at a 180-degree shutter.
-In film, this means you’re shutter is open for half the time that the single frame of film is in the gate.
+Typically, in a Hollywood movie, you shoot at a 180-degree shutter.
+In the film, this means your shutter is open for half the time that the single frame of film is in the gate.
 If you were shooting 24p, your shutter would be 1/48sec.
 And that is the formula.

-If you were shooting at 48fps, then you would shoot at a 360 degree shutter.
-Or in the case of the Hobbit, Peter Jackson shot a 270 degree shutter which is 1/64th of a second.
-Which is why that movie looks so weird.
+If you were shooting at 48fps, you would shoot at a 360-degree shutter.
+Or, in the case of the Hobbit, Peter Jackson shot a 270-degree shutter, which is 1/64th of a second, which is why that movie looks so weird.

-Your goal, whether you’re shooting 48fps, 30fps, or 60fps, is to get that shutter as close to 1/48 as possible.
-Most of these cameras will only let you do 1/50, which is fine. – If you don’t see 1/50 as an option, be sure to set your Exposure Step to 0.3EV.
+Whether you’re shooting 48fps, 30fps, or 60fps, your goal is to get that shutter as close to 1/48 as possible.
+Most cameras will only let you do 1/50, which is fine. – If you don’t see 1/50 as an option, be sure to set your Exposure Step to 0.3EV.

 The Advantage of 24p

-There is also one huge advantage to shooting at a slower frame rate most people don’t mention.
-With digital cinematography each frame has to be compressed.
-The more frames you cram into a second, the less detail each individual frame can have because of the limits of todays technology.
+There is also one huge advantage to shooting at a slower frame rate, which most people don’t mention.
+With digital cinematography, each frame has to be compressed.
+The more frames you cram into a second, the less detail each frame can have because of the limits of today’s technology.

-For example, if you’re shooting at 50Mb/s, each frame in a 24fps sequence will have more information than a 60fps sequence becuase your breaking that 50mb/s steam into more frames.
-This also applies when making video encodings for youtube.
+For example, if you’re shooting at 50Mb/s, each frame in a 24fps sequence will have more information than a 60fps sequence because you’re breaking that 50mb/s steam into more frames.
+This also applies when making video encodings for YouTube.

 Depth Of Field & Lenses

-A shallow depth of field plays a huge part in the Cinematic look and it’s easiest to get with long lenses.
-When I was in film school I remember shooting with my Canon XL1, and I would constantly zoom in or out depending on if I wanted a close up or a wide.
-You know what I learned from that?
+A shallow depth of field plays a huge part in the Cinematic look, and it’s easiest to get with long lenses.
+When I was in film school, I remember shooting with my Canon XL1, and I would constantly zoom in or out depending on if I wanted a close-up or a wide.
+Do you know what I learned from that?
 I was doing it completely wrong.

-Don’t think to get a wide shot you need a wide lens.
-Longer lenses will always give you a shallow depth of field and a nice specially flattened image.
+Don’t think you need a wide lens to get a wide shot.
+Longer lenses will always give you a shallow depth of field and a nice, specially flattened image.
 What I do now when I’m trying to shoot a wide shot is to stick with a longer lens.
 At least a 50mm or even a 85mm, then move the camera way back.
 (Assuming you have room) You’ll be surprised by the results.

-When shooting close-up of people talking, I always use something like an 85mm.
-Actually, the film I shot years back on the Red One, the Zeiss Super Speed 85mm lens was probably the most used lens.
+When shooting close-ups of people talking, I always use an 85mm.
+The film I shot years back on the Red One, the Zeiss Super Speed 85mm lens was probably the most used lens.

 Your Aperture